jozefg/drafts/what-are-dep-types.markdown

 *everywhere* and that `sqrt` is correct.
 Such is the magic of formal verification.

-This may seem impratical, but in actuality it does scale well.
+This may seem impractical, but in actuality it does scale well.
 People have proven entire industry strength C compilers to be correct!

 Last summer I proved a compiler for something like STLC correct.
 I